EDUCBA

 FORMAT (column_name, decimal_points, locale)

 Here, the field locale refers to the separators and groupings.
-This is an optional field and is not defined explicitly, then, en_US locale is used by default.
-More than 100 locales are defined in MySQL.
+This field uses the en_US locale by default, and it is not defined as optional.
+MySQL offers over 100 defined locales.

 Given below shows how the FORMAT function works in MySQL: